Herbert Hice Whetzel: Career

-Whetzel studied sclerotium-producing cup fungi, and published a monograph of genera in the family Sclerotiniaceae.
-He was a charter member of the American Phytopathological Society, authored more than 300 publications, and was instrumental in founding and developing the Cornell Plant Pathology Herbarium (CUP)., where his fungus collections are stored.
-He was a pioneer in documenting the fungi of Puerto Rico (1916) and Bermuda (1920-1921).
+Whetzel studied sclerotium-producing Cup Fungi, and published a monograph of genera in the family Sclerotiniaceae.
+He was a charter member of the American Phytopathological Society, Authored more than 300 Publications, and was instrumental in Founding and Developing the Cornell Plant Pathology Herbarium (CUP), where his fungus collections are stored.
+He was a Pioneer in Documenting the Fungi of Puerto Rico (1916) and Bermuda (1920–1921).
+At the end of his life he issued the Exsiccata like series Bermuda Fungi, specimens no. 101 to no. 200 distributed by J. M. Waterston after his death.

-Whetzel died in Ithaca, New York at the age of 67.
-He had resided in the Forest Home area of Ithaca for over 30 years.
+Whetzel died in Ithaca, New York, at the age of 67.
+He had Resided in the Forest Home area of Ithaca for over 30 years.